 Mexican LRGs faced a combined shock due to covid-19 measures and lower oil prices; both situations with the power to significantly pressure public finances in the short to medium term.
-We have changed the Outlook on 33% of rated Mexican states to negative and 13% were downgraded, still with negative outlook.
+We have changed the Outlook to negative on 46% of rated Mexican states, and municipalities still have a lower proportion of negative outlooks on their ratings.